What is Long-Term Care Insurance and Who Needs It?

 According to a survey carried out by the U.S. Department of Health and Human Services, there’s a 70% likelihood that the average 65-year-old will require some form of lifelong care as they advance in age.
 This study also discovered that although one-third of 65-year-olds may never require such help, one in every five people in this age-group will require long-term care for over five years.
 Based on this data, imagine having to pay for long-term care services at an assisted-living facility for more than five years!
+This is where long-term care insurance comes into play.

 You can avoid such high expenses by researching cost-effective options such as acquiring the long-term care insurance as early as now.
 Having the right facts at your disposal makes you better prepared in case a tragedy strikes.
 In this article, we will explain what long-term care insurance is, make recommendations for the groups of people that need it most, and provide a few tips on how to buy this policy.